 Key Takeaways

-• MCP gateways solve three production challenges: Tool organization, protocol translation, and security control for AI agents connecting to enterprise data sources
+- MCP gateways solve three production challenges: Tool organization, protocol translation, and security control for AI agents connecting to enterprise data sources

-• Compliance is non-negotiable: With EU AI Act enforcement beginning August 2026, SaaS companies face penalties up to 7% of global revenue for the most severe violations
+- Compliance is non-negotiable: With major EU AI Act obligations applying in phases through August 2026, SaaS companies face penalties up to €35 million or 7% of worldwide annual turnover for prohibited-practice violations

-• Shadow AI demands governance: Only 18% have enterprise-wide AI governance councils despite widespread generative AI usage
+- Shadow AI demands governance: Only 18% have enterprise-wide AI governance councils despite widespread generative AI usage

-• Integration breadth varies dramatically: Choose gateway capabilities based on your specific integration requirements and enterprise data sources
+- Integration breadth varies dramatically: Choose gateway capabilities based on your specific integration requirements and enterprise data sources

-• Performance matters for real-time applications: Latency considerations differ based on architecture and security depth requirements
+- Performance matters for real-time applications: Latency considerations differ based on architecture and security depth requirements

-• Open-source vs. managed is a strategic decision: Some gateways offer full control through open-source models; others deliver production-ready managed services
+- Open-source vs. managed is a strategic decision: Some gateways offer full control through open-source models; others deliver production-ready managed services

 1. MintMCP Gateway – Compliance-First Enterprise Infrastructure